 Self management of your small business PBX, although not for everyone, can offer more control and lower your office expenses.
+Hosted VoIP (Cloud Based Phone System) has proven to great for self management.

 Managing your own business phone system offers more control and often reduces expenses if the right type of phone system is chosen.
 Some newer IP-PBX phone systems and hosted PBXs are designed to offer more control for the do it yourselfer, all the way from the initial install, configuration and setup to later admin management needs that include moves, adds, and changes.
 By using systems that are well designed with intuitive interfaces and direct provider or manufacturer support many small companies can take total control of their phone system and reduce expenses.

 Small companies often want to save business costs so that more of their operating expenses end up being spent on sales, employees and improving their customer base.
 Business communications, which include the office phone system, regardless if it's a cloud based PBX or an on-premise PBX server, have associated costs that have to be budgeted for.
-Unless someone in the company is capable of administering the system, which can vary from relatively easy, as with a hosted PBX, to a little more complicated, like an in-house server that comes with the manufacturer support, then a telecom professional telecom will need to administer the system at an additional cost.
-Traditional telecom brands, like Samsung, Avaya or Shoretel for instance, typically require an authorized partner for installation and later MAC (Moves, Adds, Change) changes, all at a cost.
+Unless someone in the company is capable of administering the system, which can vary from relatively easy, as with a hosted PBX, to more complicated, like an in-house server that comes with the manufacturer support, then a telecom professional telecom will need to administer the system at an additional cost.
+Traditional telecom brands, like Samsung, Avaya or Shoretel (now Mitel) for instance, typically require an authorized partner for installation and later MAC (Moves, Adds, Change) changes, all at a cost.

 Choosing the right phone system based on ease of management can offer additional financial benefits over time.
 Not for everyone, but those that have some network or computer savvy can excel in managing their phone system system themselves alleviating the expense for outside help.
 Excellent do it yourselfer choices can include just about all cloud based PBX solutions, although some rate higher than others for ease of management.
-And there are certain on-premise PBX systems that offer direct customer support from the manufacturer, although just a handfull.
+And there are certain on-premise PBX systems that offer direct customer support from the manufacturer, although just a handful.

-Choosing the right new business phone system should be based on a number of factors, including price, features, cost over time, suitability & usability, and ease of administration.
+Choosing the right new business phone system should be based on a number of factors, including price, features, cost over time, suitability & usability and ease of administration.

 Cloud based PBXs (hosted VoIP) are tailored to have the customer self manage their phone system.
 Management GUIs are intuitive and well designed so most users can navigate through the configurations.
 They also offer customer support over the phone as part of their monthly service price, making these systems especially attractive for small business do it yourselfers.
 Upgrades are done by the provider with the PBX server residing in the cloud.
 Adding or removing a service is easy and immediate offering instant scalability.